JC-ARAGON/Data-Analytics-Portfolio/1_Tableau_SQL_Project/README.md

 ## **How to Reproduce the Project**
 1. Load the datasets into SQL Server.
-2. Execute the SQL queries provided in the `sql_queries` folder.
+2. Execute the SQL queries provided in the `sql_queries` folder..
-3. Import the query results into Tableau.
-4. Use Tableau to recreate the dashboards based on the examples above.
+3. Interact with the dashboards at [this link](https://public.tableau.com/app/profile/juan.cruz.aragon/vizzes)

 ---

 This project offers a detailed view of sales and customer data, providing actionable insights for strategic decision-making.